pushkardps/Predictive_Analytics_For_Business/README.md

 ### Project 7: Segmentation and Clustering

 A grocery store chain is planning a significant expansion.
-You will use multiple analytical techniques to provide recommendations on how to expand.
-After completing the project, you will feel comfortable combining predictive techniques and delivering results to complex business problems.
+Use multiple analytical techniques to provide recommendations on how to expand.
 - Project 7: Capstone Project: [Predictive Analytics Capstone](https://github.com/pushkardps/Predictive_Analytics_For_Business/blob/master/P7/P7-grocery-store-expansion.pdf)

 Learnings: